Pigbuy/ViSort/README.md

 ## Install Python
-If you don't already have it installed, [install Python](https://www.python.org/downloads/)
+If you don't already have it installed, [install Python](https://www.python.org/downloads/) **Warning**: has only been tried with python 3.12, newer versions should work though

 ## Install ollama
 I recommend installing [ollama](https://ollama.com/download) for the AI features of this program since it offers both cloud and local llms.